7 Top Scottish wildlife experiences for winter

 Travel north this winter to Shetland for the best chance of seeing an orca in Scottish waters.
 Orcas are spotted virtually every week around Shetland during the winter months and you can take an exciting trip in the hope of seeing a pod off the coast.
 There are lots of great coastal viewing spots around the islands reachable by road and on foot.
 Shetland has become an orca hot-spot but like all wildlife don’t be disappointed if you don’t see one – it’s a chance worth taking!

-2. Cute Highland Cows Nationwide
+2. Cute Highland cows Nationwide

 Highland Coo Safari at Rothiemurchus